frostsxx/PlanetCalculations/README.md

 And to answer the last one we can find our new age on Jupiter by following the same formula we used earlier, but substituting our new earth age.
 EX: (newJupiterAge = newEarthAgeJupiter / jupiterYears;)

-P.S: Program still in development... (mostly implementing user limitations)
+P.S 1: Program still in development... (mostly implementing user limitations)

+P.S 2: The time to planets are not 100% right since we can't travel to other planets like city to city :)